princyok/TicTacToe_ClientServer/README.md

 # How to start playing

-1. Download the two .jar files.
+1. Download the two .jar files: "TicTacToeServer.jar" and "TicTacToeClient.jar".

 2. Run the file "TicTacToeServer.jar" in order to start the server.